JetBrains/intellij-platform-plugin-template/README.md

   - Prepares a draft release of the GitHub Releases page for manual verification.
 - [Release](.github/workflows/release.yml)
   - Triggered on `released` event.
-  - Updates `CHANGELOG.md` file with the content provided with the release note.
+  - Updates `CHANGELOG.md` file with the content provided the release note.
   - Signs the plugin with a provided certificate before publishing.
   - Publishes the plugin to JetBrains Marketplace using the provided `PUBLISH_TOKEN`.
-  - Sets publish channel depending on the plugin version, i.e. `1.0.0-beta` -> `beta` channel.
+  - Sets a publication channel depending on the plugin version, i.e. `1.0.0-beta` -> `beta` channel.
   - Patches the Changelog and commits.
 - [Run UI Tests](.github/workflows/run-ui-tests.yml)
   - Triggered manually.